Back

 Fit ChatGPT.
 Don't fight it.

 Work within ChatGPT's narrow width, no-modal, no-persistent-state constraints.
-Don't import your product's full UI design for the surface you're in.
+Don't import your product's full UI for the surface you're in.

 The Core Widget

-Form-feel inside a chat bubble.
-That's the whole UI.
+Form-feel inside a chat bubble

 What that meant in practice:

-• Labelled rows with right-aligned values the visual signature of an editable list.
-Same pattern as Google Forms, Notion databases, any tool where rows mean “items I can change.”
+• Labelled rows with right-aligned values, the visual signature of an editable list.
+Same pattern as Google Forms, Notion databases, any tool where rows mean "items I can change."

 • Mint primary accents for prices and the publish action Neartail's brand cue, used sparingly to keep the widget readable inside ChatGPT's neutral chrome.